mmFlux: Crowd Flow Analytics with Commodity mmWave MIMO Radar: Introduction and Related Work

 \textbf{c)} For both structured and diffuse crowds, we analyze the flow field itself to extract key semantic insights.
 Specifically, we present a novel method that computes the curl and divergence of the flow field, using vector field analysis, enabling the identification of flow split and merge regions, sharp turns, and boundaries where dominant flow directions shift abruptly.

-\textbf{d)} We validate our proposed pipeline through extensive testing using a commodity TI AWR2243BOOST mmWave radar board~\cite{awr2243boostug}.
+\textbf{d)} We validate mmFlux through extensive testing using a commodity TI AWR2243BOOST mmWave radar board~\cite{awr2243boostug}.
 Specifically, we present the results of 21 real-world experiments with crowds of up to (and including) 20 people in three distinct areas that experience significant environmental noise and multipath effects.
 Our framework achieves high-fidelity graph reconstruction of the underlying flow structure, demonstrating strong spatial alignment even for complex crowd patterns, and further accurately estimates the flow split ratios with a Mean Absolute Error (MAE) of 0.1.
 We finally demonstrate how to use the curl and divergence of the flow field to partition the space into regions with different behaviors, delineate boundaries, and identify crowd semantics such as sharp turns and splits.
-We next start with a comprehensive literature review.